LapTrinhKhongCode/Click_And_Collect/README.md

 4. Access the application:
 - Open a web browser and navigate to http://localhost:xxxx to access the Click And Collect website.

-To be able to assign permissions to new accounts, go to the Register.cshtml file and remove the 'hidden' attribute of the div tag and the 'disable' attribute of the option tag in 'Role Session'.
+>⚠️ **Note:** To be able to assign permissions to new accounts, go to the Register.cshtml file and remove the 'hidden' attribute of the div tag and the 'disable' attribute of the option tag in 'Role Session'.

 ## Video Introduction and Feature Demonstration